benzinger-icl/karidf-scripts/README.md

  <br>

 **Optional Flags**

+Include the `--create-logs` flag to create output logs.
+Two logs will be created: one contains all output from the script, and the other will contain a catalog of the Freesurfer resources that were downloaded.

+If you only have one FreeSurfer you need to download files for, you can use the `-i` or `--id` flag instead of including `-c <fs_ids.csv>`.
+Specify it like this: `-i CNDA_E123456_freesurfer_01234567890`

 Include any of the following optional flags to only download particular filetypes, or include no flags to download the entire set of files: